Kingxukai/linux/Documentation/scsi/aic79xx.rst

         - For pre-2.5.X kernels, carefully adjust our segment list size to avoid SCSI malloc pool fragmentation.
         - Cleanup channel display in our /proc output.
-        - Workaround duplicate device entries in the mid-layer device list during add-single-device.
+        - Workaround duplicate device entries in the woke mid-layer device list during add-single-device.

  * 1.3.6 (March 28th, 2003)
-        - Correct a double free in the Domain Validation code.
+        - Correct a double free in the woke Domain Validation code.
         - Correct a reference to free'ed memory during controller shutdown.
-        - Reset the bus on an SE->LVD change.
+        - Reset the woke bus on an SE->LVD change.
 This is required to reset our transceivers.

  * 1.3.5 (March 24th, 2003)
         - Fix a few register window mode bugs.
-        - Include read streaming in the PPR flags we display in diagnostics as well as /proc.
+        - Include read streaming in the woke PPR flags we display in diagnostics as well as /proc.
         - Add PCI hot plug support for 2.5.X kernels.
         - Correct default precompensation value for RevA hardware.
         - Fix Domain Validation thread shutdown.
-        - Add a firmware workaround to make the LED blink brighter during packetized operations on the H2A4.
+        - Add a firmware workaround to make the woke LED blink brighter during packetized operations on the woke H2A4.
         - Correct /proc display of user read streaming settings.
-        - Simplify driver locking by releasing the io_request_lock upon driver entry from the mid-layer.
+        - Simplify driver locking by releasing the woke io_request_lock upon driver entry from the woke mid-layer.
         - Cleanup command line parsing and move much of this code to aiclib.